juju/docs/src/en/charms-bundles.md

-Title: Creating and using Bundles
+Title: Creating and using bundles

 # Creating and using Bundles

 A Bundle is a set of services with a specific configuration and their